 - Lemon is a natural detoxifier as vitamin C transforms toxins into digestible material.
 In addition to vitamin C, lemons are also packed with antioxidants and electrolytes including potassium, calcium and magnesium.
 Lemon is also known to stimulate the liver’s natural enzymes by helping to oxygenate the body.

 - Cayenne pepper stimulates the circulatory system by opening the capillaries, aids digestion, and helps regulate blood sugar.
-Furthermore, and very importantly, it increases the temperature of your body and kick-starts your metabolism.
+Furthermore, and very importantly, it increases the temperature of your body and kick-starts your metabolism, which, yes, can help you to lose weight over time.
 Be sure to always buy non-irradiated cayenne pepper (and all spices) since irradiation negates the health benefits of spices.

 To boot, lemons, though acidic, and cayenne pepper, though super-spicy, actually help neutralize the body’s pH by making it more alkaline. pH imbalance has been attributed to numerous disorders as well as chronic illness.